Qbeast-io/qbeast-spark/docs/QbeastFormat.md

 ## Optimization

-**Optimize** is an expensive operation that consist of:
-- moving offsets to their descendent cubes (files).
-- rolling-up small cubes (files) into their parents, creating new files with a size closer to the `desiredCubeSize`.

-Thus accomplishing a **better file layout and query performance**.

-To minimize write amplification of this command, **we execute it based on subsets of the table**, like `Revision ID's` or specific files.

-`Revisions` determine the area of the index. **The last Revision would contain the whole dataset area**, while previous Revisions would contain a _subset_ of the area written before.
+The **Optimize** operation rearranges the data according to the index structure, improving the data layout and query performance.
+It regroups the data according to their cube, reducing the number of files read when a particular cube space is queried.
+The user can specify the Revision to optimize, or the files to optimize.

-It can be useful to optimize by specific Revision ID's when we have an incremental appends scenario.
+It can be helpful to optimize by specific RevisionIDs when we have an incremental appends scenario.

-As an example, imagine you have a table called `city_taxi` that contains data about location of taxi stations of one or more countries.
+As an example, imagine you have a table called `city_taxi` that contains data about the location of taxi stations in one or more countries.

-An initial commit C1 is inserting data into the table about taxis in France, assuming a column called `city_name` indexed with Qbeast.
+An initial commit C1 is inserting data about taxis in France into the table, assuming a column called `city_name` is indexed with Qbeast.
-With this first commit C1, we add three files F1, F2 and F3.
+With this first commit, C1, we add F1, F2, and F3 files.

 > The first commit C1 creates a revision R1.
 The space contained on revision R1 is `[city_name_min = France, city_name_max = France]`

-A second commit `C2` adds data about German cities, so it expands the cardinality of the `city_name` column.
+A second commit,, `C2,,` adds data about German cities, expanding the cardinality of the `city_name` column.
-This commit adds another four files F4, F5, F6 and F7.
+This commit adds four files: F4, F5, F6, and F7.

 >Now, C2 creates revision R2.
 The space of the revision R2 is `[city_name_min = France, city_name_max = Germany]`

-Revision `R2` is necessary because it expands the cardinality of the city name dimension, and this expansion impacts the index as the range of values changes.
+Revision `R2` is necessary because it expands the cardinality of the city name dimension, which impacts the index as the range of values changes.

-Optimizing consequently **can be performed over either revision**.
+Consequently, optimization **can be performed over either Revision**.

 > Running optimize over R1 would rewrite (only rearranging data) files F1, F2 and F3.